Help toads to spawn in my pond.

-- The stems of a plant like this Caltha palustris which are under the water surface will be used by the female toad to inter-twine her spawn.
+- The stems of a plant like this Caltha palustris which are under the water surface has been used by the female toad to inter-twine her spawn.

-- The eggs develop into black tadpoles in 10 days which swim in shoals in the deeper water areas of the pond.
+- Eggs develop into black tadpoles in 10 days that swim in shoals in deep water areas of the pond.

 - Before the legs are formed feed them on a vegetable based food – particularly important in a new pond – use Early stage – Tadpole food.

-- The tadpoles will undergo metamorphosis over the next 10-12 weeks to change from tadpoles to toadlets with fully formed legs ready to leave the pond.
+- Metamorphosis takes place over the next 10-12 weeks to change from tadpoles to toadlets with fully formed legs ready to leave the pond.

 - In a new pond or with a large number of tadpoles in your pond supplement after the growth of legs with late stage (high protein) tadpole foods.